TJS Trading Terminology

 The Maximum Favorable Excursion is a term used to measure how much a trade moves in your favor, from your Entry.

-So, if your entry price on a long position is 34, and for as long as the trade lasted, the market moved in your favor to a price of 35.50, this represents a MFE of 1.50 (35.50 – 34).
+So, if your entry price on a long position is 34, and for as long as the trade lasted, the market moved in your favor to a price of 35.50, this represents an MFE of 1.50 (35.50 – 34).

 MAE: